2001 Houston Astros season: May

 After a back-and-forth skirmish on May 2 with the New York Mets, the Astros finally came back to finish off the contest in 11 innings.
 Successive home runs from Lance Berkman and Moisés Alou got the Astros to a 6–5 win.
 Craig Biggio and Daryle Ward also homered for the Astros.

 With an infield single on May 4, Biggio realized his 2,000th career hit, doing so at Olympic Stadium.
-He became the first Astros to attain the entirety of his 2,000 hits with the franchise, as well as the first player to attain this career milestone with the club.
+The milestone knock came off Javier Vázquez.
+Biggio became the first Astro to attain the entirety of his 2,000 hits with the franchise, and the second to attain this career milestone with the club, following José Cruz on September 15, 1985.
+Biggio later singled aagain and scored ahead of a three-run home by Jeff Bagwell, which capped a four-run fifth frame.
+Wade Miller (5–1) also collected his first double of the season, while allowing three runs over eight frames to pick the victory.
+Lance Berkman and Brad Ausmus also doubled, while Daryle Ward and Julio Lugo also homered.

 On May 6, right-hander Roy Oswalt made his major league debut at Olympic Stadium, as a relief appearance to close out a 13–7 Astons win over the Montreal Expos.
-Jeff Bagwell was 4-for-5 with a home run and 5 runs batted in (RBI), Richard Hidalgo and Moisés Alou homered, and Lance Berkman went 3-for-4 with a triple and a stolen base.
+Jeff Bagwell was 4-for-5 with a grand slam and 5 runs batted in (RBI).
+Bagwell's slam was the fourth of his career, which he hit off Anthony Telford, while the four-ht game was the 23rd of Bagwell's career.
+Julio Lugo produced his second career five-hit game and scored three runs.
+Additionally, Hidalgo and Alou homered, and Berkman went 3-for-4 with a triple and a stolen base.
 Scott Elarton earned the win for Houston in spite of allowing nine hits and six runs over five innings.
 Mike Jackson and Octavio Dotel followed Elarton with three scoreless innings.
 Oswalt pitched the ninth and got Vladimir Guerrero for the first strikeout of his career.
 Next, José Vidro hit a line drive for a single, and former Astro Geoff Blum, who was 4-for-5, doubled to deep left center to score Vidrio.
 Finally, Oswalt retired Milton Bradley on a ground ball to Bagwell to limit the damage to one run surrendered that day and close out the game.
+Additionally, Lugo became the seventh Astro to log multiple five-hit bouts.
+(Note: Number of games in a career player meets criteria, playing for HOU, in the regular season, requiring hits ≥ 5, sorted by descending instances.)